Abuse of Trust: Anatomy of a Breakdown

 There is to be had here learning about how we come to trust, who we trust, how much power we grant to those we trust, and the benefits and risks of trusting others.

-So--if you can find time to watch the original, please share with us what you learned from it.
+So–if you can find time to watch the original, please share with us what you learned from it.

-Jeri Sessler said
+Jeri Sessler says:

 It is amazing to me how much individuals grant "trust by proxy" to news agencies who claim to be objective journalists but, in fact, are anything but and have their own agendas to promote.
 And then, having attributed this trust proxy to the news agency, act on the so-called information in a way that is irresponsible, because of specious assumptions related to the edited content (out of context and rearranged in a way that created conclusions totally out of synch with reality).